LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 • Why do they lie with such confidence (hallucination)

-• Why do strange strings cause system prompt leakage
+• Why do system prompts leak with strange character strings

 • What do temperature and top_p control

-This article connects the dots from LLM token prediction mechanisms to the meaning of API parameters, the principles behind hallucination, the statistical basis of prompt engineering, and the mechanics of system prompt leakage attacks — all in a single thread.
+This article connects LLM token prediction mechanisms to the meaning of API parameters, the principles behind hallucination, the statistical basis of prompt engineering, and the mechanics of system prompt leakage attacks — all in one continuous thread.

 LLMs process text not in units of characters or words, but in units called tokens.

-Tokens are units called "subwords" — common words become a single token as-is, but long or rare words are split up.
+Tokens are units called "subwords," where common words become a single token, but long or rare words are split.

 Input Token Split Token Count